 One of the biggest enemies of a gambler is a ticking clock.
 That’s why live betting can be so enticing, and also why it should be approached with caution.
 It’s also a reason why most casinos don’t have clocks: they want you to get lost in the betting experience and spend more money.

-Appropriately, live betting is a great way to lose money.
+Inappropriately used, live betting can be an ineffective way to profit from sports betting.
 That’s why it’s important to set limits both with your money and with your time.
 Betting on live events, in particular, can be dangerous because the decisions happen so fast: instead of planning to wager a set amount of money ahead of time, live bettors have to make quick decisions on whether or not to bet.